PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 `LearningMechanisms <LearningMechanism>` that can be used to modify Projections, respectively.
 The `function
 <Mechanism_Base.function>` of a Mechanism defines the operation it carries out.
 PsyNeuLink provides a rich `library
 <Functions>` of mathematical, statistical and matrix manipulation functions.
 However, a Mechanism can also be
-assigned any Python function that is consistent with that Mechanism's type (see `BasicsAndSampler_Customization`).
+assigned any Python function that is consistent with that Mechanism's type (see `BasicsAndPrimer_Customization`).
 Since Mechanisms can implement virtually any function, Projections ensure that they can "communicate" with each other seamlessly.